miharajster/How-to-Learn/README.md

 So grab your LinkedIn account by the...ears (?) and do your research.

+#### But what do I do after I know what I want to learn?
+Visit [roadmaps.sh](https://roadmap.sh/roadmaps).
+Peak for instance "Frontend Developer" and go to town.

+Click on everything and mark things that you know.
+After that get on read'n this article.

 ### I want to learn from the ground up
 <center><img width="500" src="https://raw.githubusercontent.com/miharajster/How-to-Learn/main/lib/matrix.gif"/></center>